lakatdev/keszeg3/README.md

 `./keszegr binary`

 ## Writing code
 Code is written by giving the executor program instructions line by line.
-It is important to note that the language is case insensitive.
+It is important to note that the instructions in the language are case insensitive while subroutine and variable names are not.

 ### Subroutines